piotrmurach/tty-progressbar/README.md

 TTY::ProgressBar.new("[:bar]", total: 30)
 ```

-Setting `:total` to nil or leaving it out will cause the progress bar to switch to indeterminate state.
-Instead of showing completeness for a task, it will render animation like `<=>` that moves left and right to show time-consuming and unbounded task:
+Setting `:total` to `nil` or leaving it out will cause the progress bar to switch to indeterminate mode.
+Instead of showing completeness for a task, it will render animation like `<=>` that moves left and right:

 ```ruby
 # [                    <=>                 ]
 ```

+The indeterminate mode is useful to show time-consuming and unbounded task.

 Run [examples/indeterminate](https://github.com/piotrmurach/tty-progressbar/blob/master/examples/indeterminate.rb) to see indeterminate progress animation in action.

 ### 3.2 :width

 The progress bar width defaults to the total value and is capped at the maximum terminal width minus all the labels.
-If you want to enforce the bar to be the same length use the `:width` option:
+If you want to enforce the bar to have a specific length use the `:width` option:

 ```ruby
 TTY::ProgressBar.new("[:bar]", width: 30)